 Abstract

 Intraguild predation (IGP) is common in natural and human-managed systems and plays a critical role in food web dynamics.
 Although previous studies have documented the occurrence of IGP across a wide range of predator taxa, few have qualitatively examined the degree of IGP.
-Here, I propose an experimental framework combining controlled feeding trials and stable isotope analysis of field samples to determine the degree of IGP in a three-species omnivorous food web.
+Here, I propose an experimental framework combining controlled feeding trials and stable isotope analysis of field samples to determine the degree of IGP (defined herein as the proportion of mesopredator in the total numbers of prey [shared prey + mesopredator] consumed by the top predator) in a three-species omnivorous food web in the field.
 Such an approach can provide a useful tool for studying IGP in a more accurate (controlled feeding trials) and realistic (stable isotope analysis of field samples) fashion.
-If proven successful, the present framework can be extended to food webs involving more complex interactions (e.g., cannibalism, multiple prey) and further complemented with other approaches to capture a more complete picture of IGP dynamics in the field.
+If proven successful, the current framework can be extended to food webs involving more complex interactions (e.g., cannibalism, multiple prey) and further complemented with other approaches to capture a more complete picture of IGP dynamics in the field.

 Systematic keyword selection

-community, experiment, ideas for fundamental questions, intraguild predation, stable isotope analysis
+community, experiment, ideas for specific organisms/systems, intraguild predation, stable isotope analysis

 Research question

 Intraguild predation (IGP) is common in natural and human-managed ecosystems (Arim & Marquet, 2004; Muller & Brodeur, 2002; Polis & Holt, 1992).
 Previous studies have documented the occurrence of IGP across various taxa (Polis et al., 1989).
-However, few have qualitatively examined the intensity/degree of IGP among predators.
+However, few have qualitatively examined the intensity/degree of IGP among predators in the field.
 To address this gap, here I propose an experimental framework combining controlled feeding trials and stable isotope analysis of field samples to determine the degree of IGP in a three-species (top predator, mesopredator, and shared prey) omnivorous food web.
-The degree of IGP in this study is defined as the relative consumption of mesopredator (compared to shared prey) in the diet of top predator (i.e., a high degree of IGP means that the top predator consumes a high proportion of mesopredator in its diet).
+The degree of IGP in this study is defined as the proportion of mesopredator in the total numbers of prey (shared prey + mesopredator) consumed by the top predator (e.g., a high degree of IGP means that the top predator consumes a high proportion of mesopredator individuals in its total diet).

 Value